RedPillAnalytics/checkmate-examples-archive/README.md

 # Checkmate Examples
 This repository includes examples for working with Checkmate from Red Pill Analytics.
 Checkmate enables Continuous Delivery for products or platforms that don't naturally support it.
+Checkmate is also used on real multi-user development with git for source control management (SCM).

-### Layout
+### Checkmate Quickstart
 The repository is designed to have a directory for each Checkmate plugin located in the project root (called the *plugin directory*), each containing one or more example projects located in separate directories (called the *project directory*.)
 The project directory contains a **README.md** file that contains the Quickstart description and exercises for working with Checkmate.

 Currently, we only have a single Quickstart configured: [Checkmate Build Framework for OBI using OBIEE 12.2.1.4](https://github.com/RedPillAnalytics/checkmate-examples/blob/master/obi/README.md).
 This Quickstart uses content from [SampleAppLite](https://docs.oracle.com/middleware/12213/biee/BIESG/GUID-7FCD90A3-E005-49BF-902F-30FBF9B41B07.htm#BIESG9340) already checked-in to the Git repository.
 If you'd like to run this Quickstart using your own content, then simply use Checkmate Studio to commit your own content into a new project directory.